xster/flutter-wiki/Tree-hygiene.md

 ## Regressions in functionality

-If a check-in has caused a regression on master, revert (roll back) the check-in (even if it isn't yours).
+If a check-in has caused a regression on master for any of the flutter repositories, revert (roll back) the check-in (even if it isn't yours).
 When master is broken, it slows down everyone else on the project, so we want to get the tree green again as soon as possible.